stanford-rc/www.sherlock.stanford.edu/src/docs/getting-started/connecting.md

 !!! tip "Avoiding two-factor prompt on each connection"

-    If you routinely open multiple sessions to Sherlock, having to confirm each one of them with a second authentication factor could rapidely become cumbersome.
+    If you routinely open multiple sessions to Sherlock, having to confirm each one of them with a second authentication factor could rapidly become cumbersome.
 To work around this, the OpenSSH client allows multiplexing channels and re-using existing authenticated for opening new sessions.
     Please see the [Advanced Connection Options][url_avoid_duo] page for more